kristofsajdak/hapi-rx-sse/README.md

 }
 ```

-The emitted values are expected as Objects, any of the following optional properties will be mapped to the wire protocol : event, id, data and comment
+The emitted values are expected to be Objects, any of the following optional properties will be mapped to the wire protocol : `event`, `id`, `data` and `comment`

 For example